The topology of Calabi-Yau threefolds with Picard number three: Components of the positive index cone for real ternary cubics

 For the Fermat cubic, i.e. $k=0$, we check easily that the index at any interior point of the triangle of reference is in fact $(0,3)$.
 Thus by a continuity argument, for any $-2 < k < 1$, the index of the quadratic form for any $A$ inside the bounded component of the Hessian remains $(0,3)$, since as $k\to 0$ the bounded component of the Hessian of $F_k$ tends to the triangle of reference.
 For points actually on this bounded component of the Hessian the index is $(0,2)$, apart from the Fermat cubic and the vertices of the triangle of reference, where the index is $(0,1)$.
 For $k<-2$, we check that for $A$ inside the bounded component, the index is $(2, 1)$ (check it at a suitable such point for $k \ll -2$ and use continuity again), and for $A$ actually on the bounded component the index is $(1,1)$.
-Thus in this case, points in the negative of the corresponding cone have index $(1,2)$, and we obtain a further connected component of the positive index cone.
+Thus in this case, points in the negative of the corresponding open cone have index $(1,2)$, and we obtain a further connected component of the positive index cone, whose boundary is contained in $H=0$.

-In both cases under consideration, namely the real elliptic curve has one or two components with smooth Hessian, the components of the positive index cone are all convex, and their closures are strictly convex.
+In both cases under consideration, namely the real elliptic curve has two components or one component with irreducible Hessian, the components of the positive index cone are all convex, and their closures are strictly convex cones.

+Given a real smooth ternary cubic, we suppose that we have fixed the real coordinates chosen in equation (1) to transform the cubic into the given Hesse form.
+This then determines an open upper half-space given in coordinates by real classes $E = (a,b,c)$ with $c>0$.
+This half-space may be defined in a coordinate-free way, since the three real inflexion points of the elliptic curve determine a real projective line, and the corresponding plane divides $\R^3$ into two open half-spaces, the upper half-space identified as where the cubic being positive defines convex components.